michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 # Chapter 8: Exceptional Control Flow

-### control flow
+### Control flow

+#### React to program state & system state
+React to changes in program state, two mechanisms for changing control flow:

+- Jumps and branches
+- Call and return

+React to changes in system state

+- Data arrives from a disk or a network adapter
+- Instruction divides by zero
+- User hits Ctrl-C at the keyboard
+- System timer expires

 ### Exceptional Control Flow (ECF)

+Exists at all levels of a computer system

+#### Low level mechanisms

+1. Exceptions
+Change in control flow in response to a system event(i.e.,  change in system state) Implemented using combination of hardware and OS software

+#### Higher level mechanisms

+2. Process context switch
+Implemented by OS software and hardware timer

+2. Signals
+Implemented by OS software

+3. Nonlocal jumps: setjmp() and longjmp()
+Implemented by C runtime library

 ## 8.1 Exceptions

-An exception is a transfer of control to the OS kernel in response to some event  (i.e., change in processor state) Kernel is the memory-resident part of the OS(操作系统的常驻内存部分)
+An exception is a transfer of control to the OS kernel in response to some event  (i.e., change in processor state)

+- Kernel is the memory-resident part of the OS(操作系统的常驻内存部分)
-Examples of events: Divide by 0, arithmetic overflow, page fault, I/O request completes, typing Ctrl-C
+- Examples of events: Divide by 0, arithmetic overflow, page fault, I/O request completes, typing Ctrl-C

-exception -> exception table -> exception handler
+Exception -> Exception table -> Exception handler

 In any case, when the processor detects that the event has occurred, it makes an indirect procedure call (the exception), through a jump table called an exception table, to an operating system subroutine (the exception handler) that is specifically designed to process this particular kind of event.
 When the exception handler finishes processing, one of three things happens, depending on the type of event that caused the exception: